plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 ### How to implement a repository with ORM?

 Okay, so we want to keep dependencies to such ORM frameworks in the frameworks circle.
 How do I implement a repository then?
-Do I really have to fall back to SQL?
+Do I really have to fall back to plain SQL (which would be strings only)?
 Not necessarily.

 We can use the same trick as we used it for the UI frameworks: we invert the dependency.
 We define interfaces and simple data objects in the adapters circle without dependency to any ORM framework and add some code to the frameworks circle which implements these interfaces and works with these DTOs.

 (IMAGE - example UML about TFS work items with "simple fields")

+so the frameworks impl would do the TFS access and minimal data conversion. we want as less logic as possible there as it is hard to test and bound to the framework (migration cost). the repository in the adapter layer would take the simple DTOs and does the actual creation of entities. maybe even validation - depending on whtherht we consider thsi validation to be business logic or just data consistency checks.

 The drawback of this approach is that it involves quite some effort and requires a bunch of new types to be created:

 - We have our domain model entities.
 - we need some data objects defined in frameworks circle which are used for mapping by the ORM framework.
-- we need some data objects defined in adapters circle to pass data from frameworks circle to adapters circle without breaking the Dependency Rule.
+- we need some data objects defined in adapters circle to pass data from frameworks circle to adapters circle without breaking the Dependency Rule. (remember we want the real entity creation and so data conversion in the adapters layer but we cannot depend to the objects of the frameworks layer in the adapters layer and we cannot define the objects in the adapters layer because of annotations)

 Can't we make it simpler?
 We could think of skipping the last point but that would require the code in the frameworks circle to work with our domain entities which would practically mean to put the whole repository implementation in the frameworks circle.
 That might be a good pragmatic alternative if most of your repository implementation depends on the ORM framework anyhow and there is not much code left to be separated out into the adapters layer.

-(WHAT ABOUT data passing borders?)

 On the other hand, if quite some code of your repository implementation would be independent from the ORM framework, it might be worth the effort as it pays off in terms of testability, portability to another ORM framework and even